JetBrains-Research/Lupa/python-analysis-call-expressions/README.md

 gradle :kotlin-analysis-plugin:cli -Prunner=python-call-expressions-analysis -Pinput=/path/to/dataset/dir -Poutput=path/to/results/dir -Pvenv=/path/to/venv
 ```

 Note: if you don't want to run the analysis with a virtual environment, just pass an empty string as path.
-For example: `-Pvenv=''`
+For example: `-Pvenv=""`

 #### 6. Run statistics visualisation